-Students are required to submit the Part B: RPD Exam Details form (page 11) and the G+PS Recommendation for Advancement to Candidacy form to MECH Student Services after the defence.
+Students are required to submit the Part B: RPD Approval Form and the G+PS Recommendation for Advancement to Candidacy form to MECH Student Services after the defence.
 As soon as a student has satisfied all requirements, the department will recommend to the Faculty of Graduate Studies that the student be advanced to candidacy.
 This status is entered on the University's Student Information System.